grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   # CLI flag: -query-scheduler.ring.instance-enable-ipv6
   [instance_enable_ipv6: <boolean> | default = false]

-# (experimental) The maximum number of query-scheduler instances to use,
+# The maximum number of query-scheduler instances to use, regardless how many
-# regardless how many replicas are running.
+# replicas are running.
 This option can be set only when
 # -query-scheduler.service-discovery-mode is set to 'ring'.
 0 to use all
 # available query-scheduler instances.
 # CLI flag: -query-scheduler.max-used-instances